 Manufacturer's data indicates that an RTL-SDR has fair sensitivity - enough for local and more distant broadcasters and typical aero / maritime mobile stations.
 With a quarter wave vertical or one wavelength loop, mounted on a rooftop, high altitude flights should be audible out to 200 miles.
 Boats or aircraft on an airport should be audible out to about 20 miles.
 Distances may be increased significantly, even without a preamplifier, with the use of a directional antenna.

 If you use the stock antenna (the whip usually included when you buy an RTL-SDR), the problem is that the antenna won't be high up, in the clear, and exposed to better signals.
 Also, it doesn't have gain or directivity.
-The noise floor will be set by the RTL-SDR internal RF amplifier.
+The noise floor will be set by the RTL-SDR internal RF amplifier and oscillator phase noise.

 In the chart above, notice that the level of noise from neighborhood sources is below the receiver's internal noise.
 Also, there is another noise level, for distant sources (including cosmic noise), which is far below the hiss generated in the RTL-SDR.